financial aid

 Requests for scholarship reinstatements/deferments are considered by the Scholarship Appeals Committee.
 Students who wish to appeal for a reinstatement or deferment should put their request in writing and sent it via email to scholarships@atu.edu or by mail to Alisa Waniewski, ATU Office of Admissions, Brown Hall, Suite 104, Russellville AR 72801.
 Any supporting documentation that is available should be included.
 Appeal decisions are made by the Scholarship Appeals Committee.

 No, you don’t have to enroll in 15 hours during your last semester of scholarship eligibility.
 However, if you enroll in less than 12 hours, your scholarship award will be prorated based on the number of hours in which you are enrolled.
 You should notify the Financial Aid Office if you plan to enrolled in less than 15 hours during your final semester of scholarship eligibility.
+Please note, if you do enroll in less than 15 hours, your scholarship will not credit until after the attendance date (11th class day) of the term.

 See the Estimated Work-Study Eligibility Chart to determine an estimate of the maximum number of hours you may work per week.